mingliu815/dataviz-project-proposal/README.md

 I would like to create an interactive bar chart with menu of type of food, like below:
 ![image](https://user-images.githubusercontent.com/16920899/137206817-db838d9f-eb2e-4594-a36d-9d46e70454a2.png)

-There would be a menu bar of food types to choose, for example, American food, Mexican food, Italian food, etc. When the user selects the food type of interests, the top cities of this type of food will show up as bars.
+There would be a menu bar of food types to choose, for example, American food, Mexican food, Italian food, etc. When the user selects the food type of interest, the top cities of this type of food will show up as bars.
 The x-axis is city name, and y-axis is the number of restaurants serving this type of food.
 This graph is related with my question 4.

 ## Schedule of deliverables